Xuze78/first-site/README.md

-The site is developed using Bootstrap
+The site is developed using Bootstrap.